English Français

 The Gaulish language is a continental Celtic language.
 The first written evidence of it in Gaul goes back to the very beginning of the 2nd century BC, and the last to the 4th century AD.
 In southern Gaul and along the Rhone axis, the Gaulish populations used the Greek alphabet to write their own language.
 After the Roman conquest, the Latin alphabet gradually replaced it.
 These two writing systems are called "Gallo-Greek" ( Gaulish language in Greek alphabet) and "Gallo-Latin" ( Gaulish language in Latin alphabet).
 The Gallo-Greek corpus contains about 400 inscriptions, and the Gallo-Latin corpus at least as many.
 In northern Italy, there are also Gallo-Etruscan inscriptions (Gaulish language in Etruscan script).

 This consultation platform will soon deliver a series of inscriptions that correspond to the online edition of the data published since 1985 in the Recueil des inscriptions gauloises and its complements.
-These are the Gallo-Greek inscriptions (RIG I, G-1 to G-275) and the Gallo-Latin inscriptions on stone (RIG II.1, L-1 to L-16) as well as the Gallo-Greek inscriptions published since 1988 in various supplementary articles.
+These are the Gallo-Greek inscriptions (RIG I, G-1 to G-275) and the Gallo-Latin inscriptions on stone (RIG II.1, L-1 to L-16 and also L-17) as well as the Gallo-Greek inscriptions published since 1988 in various supplementary articles.

 The Gallo-Latin inscriptions on instrumentum will be treated in a later project.

-The data can be consulted in the Corpus tab.
+The data can be consulted in the Inscriptions tab.
 The records are presented according to the Petrae model and follow the TEI-XML EpiDoc scheme.

 The numbering of the original RIG (G for Gallo-Greek and L for Gallo-Latin) has been abandoned in favour of a logic by archaeological sites, which emphasises the context of discovery and allows future data to be accommodated by incrementing the information in a continuous manner.
 Older references remain available, however.
 Sorting can be done by major French regions, by department or by commune, but also by type of text, by medium or material, by graphic system or by period.